In 2013, I was asked by San Francisco’s Legion of Honor museum to help with a special conservation project.

 Most of the elements were water gilded in the traditional manner, with rabbitskin glue based gesso, colored gilders clay, Sepp Leaf’s heavy gold, and burnished or left matte in the original patterns.

 My heartfelt thanks go to Lesley Bone, Deborah Bigelow, Natasha Morovic, and Martin Chapman, it was a joy to work with all of you!
-Thank you for asking me to join you on such an exciting project.

 For more information: